Camera lucida: History

 While on honeymoon in Italy in 1833, the photographic pioneer William Fox Talbot used a camera lucida as a sketching aid.
 He later wrote that it was a disappointment with his resulting efforts which encouraged him to seek a means to "cause these natural images to imprint themselves durably".

 In 2001, artist David Hockney's book Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters was met with controversy.
 His argument, known as the Hockney-Falco thesis, is that the notable transition in style for greater precision and visual realism that occurred around the decade of the 1420s is attributable to the artists' discovery of the capability of optical projection devices, specifically an arrangement using a concave mirror to project real images.
-Their evidence is based largely on the characteristics of the paintings by great artists of later centuries, such as Ingres, Van Eyck, and Caravaggio.
+Hockney was inspired after seeing drawings by Ingres, which he came to suspect were made with the aid of a camera lucida.

 The camera lucida is still available today through art-supply channels but is not well known or widely used.
 It has enjoyed a resurgence as of 2017 through a number of Kickstarter campaigns.